boothb/ansible-workstation/README.md

 # ansible-workstation
-Ansible roles to setup my workstation
+Ansible roles to setup my workstation.
+They target the latest Fedora release and must work on a workstation with or without desktop environment.